Yhzan95/Left4Dead2_Hooking_Internal_Poc/README.md

 3) Once the DLL has been injected successfully colored log messages will appear in the in-game developer console
 ```
 ## ⚖️ Disclaimer
-> ⚠️ **Disclaimer:** This project is intended for educational and research purposes only.
-Do **not** use it on VAC-secured or official servers, as doing so may result in a permanent ban.

-## ⚖️ Disclaimer
 > ⚠️ This project is intended for educational and research purposes only.
 Do **not** use it on VAC-secured or official servers, as doing so may result in a permanent ban.

 ## ❤️ Support